 Use of church buildings

-Current instructions from Government state that church buildings can only be open for private prayer and funerals, and the Church of Scotland guidelines state that this can only happen following a robust process of decision making by minister, Kirk Session and Presbytery.
-It should not be assumed that your local church is open for prayer at this time.
+Current instructions from Government state that church buildings can now begin to consider reopening for communal worship, as well as private prayer, funerals, marriage ceremonies and baptisms, and the Church of Scotland guidelines state that this can only happen following a robust process of decision making by minister, kirk session and presbytery.
+It should not be assumed that your local church is open at this time.
 However, there are also government exemptions within the regulations that allow a number of churches to be used to support vulnerable members of their congregation and the wider community.
 This is either through arrangement with other agencies such as food banks, or by providing cooked meals for the homeless.
 In light of the recent instructions by the UK Government and the updated guidance from the Ministry of Housing, Communities and Local Government and the Scottish Government, the following activities are permitted in church buildings:

 - Services providing food or drink to the homeless